The Purpose of a Data Dictionary: Why It Should Be Your Top Priority

 According to HBR, data scientists spend 80% of their time in finding, cleaning, and organizing data.
 That leaves them with only 20% to perform critical roles such as analysis.

-That’s why organizations with large swathes of data need a data dictionary.
+That’s why organizations with large swathes of data need lookout for the purpose of a data dictionary.
 It is an essential tool to empower users and promote a data-driven culture within an organization.

-- 10 Steps to set up a data dictionary tool that meets your organization’s needs
+- 10 Steps to implement the purpose of a data dictionary tool

 - Rounding it up all together